 Here are some things that should not deter you from buying a dresser or bureau.

--Lack of -or missing – knobs and pulls.
+- Missing knobs and pulls.
 These can be easily replaced.

 - A piece that is painted in a less than desirable color.
 Dressers and bureaus are made of primarily flat surfaces.
 The paint can be striped and/or sanded and new color can be applied.

--Missing wheels or casters.
+- Missing wheels or casters.
 You can usually remove all the wheels and leave it as is.
 However, I like to replace the casters entirely.
 Here’s an additional tip, finding original or antique casters can be expensive and tricky.
-If you are going to replace casters, buy new ones.
+If you are going to replace casters, I recommend you buy new ones.

 - Dings or scratches on the surfaces.
 Even if there are some gouges and scratches, that’s ok.
 Generally those are easy to fix with Bondo.

 - A water ring, oil mark or burn mark in the wood.
 Again, if you are planning on painting the piece of furniture, these will be covered up.
 So don’t be deterred.
 Just a quick note – these marks need to be painted over and likely can’t be removed with sanding only.